Financial Aid

 Please log on to www.studentloans.gov and complete Direct Loan Entrance Counseling and a Direct Loan Master Promissory Note (MPN).
 Loan funds will not be disbursed to your student account until both of these items are complete.

-Plan to attend the new student orientation on the date indicated.
+Plan to attend the new student orientation.
+For the date and time, please see the Home Page.